-3.1.42 Business Rates (NNDR) as at 30th November 2016
+3.1.42 Business Rates (NNDR) as at 31st July 2017

-3.1.43 The overall outstanding arrears are £96k more than at the same point last year.
-This is primarily due to an increase the 2015/16 business rates multiplier and one business which has a backdated account.
-This is expected to be paid by the end of March 2017.
+3.1.43 The overall outstanding arrears are £2,605k more than at the same point last year.
+This is primarily due to an increase in the 2016/17 business rates multiplier, one specific business with a backdated account and "stubborn" arrears levels.
+This is a potential result of the anti-avoidance and evasion work the team have undertaken last financial year, which has resulted in the sizeable increase in collectable debit.
+The team are currently analyzing the cases to understand why this has occurred and to take remedial action.

-3.1.44 Unmanaged debt remains unchanged in NNDR as all accounts continue to be monitored on a monthly basis, due to the low number and high value of cases.

-3.1.45 Former Tenant Arrears as at 30th November 2016
+- 3.1.44 Unmanaged debt remains unchanged in NNDR as all accounts continue to be monitored on a monthly basis, due to the low number and high value of cases. - 3.1.45 Former Tenant Arrears as at 31st July 2017

-- 3.1.46 The overall outstanding arrears are £24k less than at the same point last year. - 3.1.47 Unmanaged debt is £10k more than the same time last year, and the amount of unmanaged debt continues to remain consistently low.

-3.1.48 Housing Benefit Overpayments Payments as at 30th November 2016
+- 3.1.46 The overall outstanding arrears are £208k more than at the same point last year. - 3.1.47 Unmanaged debt is £12k more than the same time last year and the amount of unmanaged debt continues to remain consistently low. - 3.1.48 Housing Benefit Overpayments Payments as at 31st July 2017

-- 3.1.49 The overall outstanding arrears are £447k more than at the same point last year.
+- 3.1.49 The overall outstanding arrears are £102k more than at the same point last year.
 This increase is in line with the national trend for overpayments and relates to the Department for Work and Pensions ongoing initiatives to identify overpayments.
-These two schemes, "Real Time Information" and "Fraud and Error Reduction Incentive Scheme", are being fully supported in Northampton and the Council receives an incentive payment for the successful identification and reduction of error. - 3.1.50 The current performance by our teams has reduced the impact on the Council of these new overpayments.
+These two schemes, "Real Time Information" and "Right Benefit Indicator" (the replacement scheme for the "Fraud and Error Reduction Incentive Scheme"), are being fully supported in Northampton and the Council receives an incentive payment for the successful identification and reduction of error. - 3.1.50 The current performance by our teams has reduced the impact on the Council of these new overpayments.
 By focusing resource on this debt has the team have supported better outcomes, which can be demonstrated by the reduction in the percentage of unmanaged debt.
-These debts remain very difficult to collect due to the limited recovery methods available to us, and the economic climate. - 3.1.51 Unmanaged debt is £288k less than the same time last year, demonstrating that the Council is working hard to try to recover the outstanding monies. - 3.1.52 The national Welfare Reform measures underway are increasing the pressure on individual debtors and their ability to pay debts.
-Housing benefit overpayments are deemed as a lower priority, as per the Corporate Debt policy, when compared to other debt types, and arrangements tend to be small amounts over a long period of time. - 3.1.53 There has also been an increase in direct debit payers for this type of debt, but once again small amounts over a longer period of time.

-3.1.54 Sundry Debts (SD) as at 30th November 2016
+These debts remain very difficult to collect due to the limited recovery methods available to us, and the economic climate.

+- 3.1.51 Unmanaged debt is £2.5k more than the same time last year. - 3.1.52 The national Welfare Reform measures underway are increasing the pressure on individual debtors and their ability to pay debts.
+Housing benefit overpayments are deemed as a lower priority, as per the Corporate Debt policy, when compared to other debt types, and arrangements tend to be small amounts over a long period of time. - 3.1.53 There has also been an increase in direct debit payers for this type of debt, but once again small amounts over a longer period of time. - 3.1.54 Sundry Debts (SD) as at 31st July 2017

-- 3.1.55 The overall outstanding arrears are £339k less than at the same point last year. - 3.1.56 The unmanaged debt is £1,159k more than the same time last year.
+- 3.1.55 The overall outstanding arrears are £1m more than at the same point last year. - 3.1.56 The unmanaged debt is £880k less than the same time last year.
 The majority of this is controlled within individual service areas in the Council.
-The unmanaged debt controlled by the Revenues and Benefits Service is £35. - 3.1.57 To allow some context around where the unmanaged debt is sitting within the council is detailed below.
+The unmanaged debt controlled by the Revenues and Benefits Service is £7k. - 3.1.57 To allow some context around where the unmanaged debt is sitting within the council is detailed below.